thomasbrawner/regime_failure/README.md

 5 March 2015

-- `dissertation_analysis_bootstrap.R`: plot the predicted probabilities to see marginal effects of the spatiotemporal lag as it varies over 5-year periods.
+- `dissertation_analysis_bootstrap.R`: plot the predicted probabilities to see marginal effects of the spatiotemporal lag varying with respect to 5-year periods from 1950 to 2005.
 - `dissertation_analysis_c2b.py`: Python script for obtaining bootstrapped predicted probabilities across counterfactual values of the spatiotemporal lag from the best performers among the classification algorithms.

 2 March 2015